marq24/emacberry.com/_docs/3100-emergency.md

 received.

 There is a probability that the sender of the email has had an accident and need help.
-Unfortunately I am not able to give your here any additional advise what would be an appropriate reaction.
+Unfortunately I am not able to give your here any additional advise what would be **your appropriate reaction**.

 > In my GPSLogger Settings I have configured my wife as recipient and agreed with her on the following procedure, **IF**
 > she is ever going to receive such an Emergency Alert email from me, she will do: